prof-rossetti/internet-technologies/exercises/website-style/walkthrough.md

 Configure your `index.html` page to use an internal stylesheet.

 When moving from inline styles to a stylesheet, collect all your style declarations in one place, and use references known as **selectors** to specify which elements to apply the style declarations.
-See http://www.w3schools.com/css/css_syntax.asp and http://www.w3schools.com/cssref/css_selectors.asp for more information about CSS selectors.
+See [CSS Syntax](http://www.w3schools.com/css/css_syntax.asp) and [CSS Selectors](http://www.w3schools.com/cssref/css_selectors.asp) for more information about CSS selectors.
 Three common selection methodologies are to:

   1. Reference the element by its type (e.g. `div`)
   2. Reference the element by its `id` attribute value (e.g. `div#some-unique-identifier` or simply `#some-unique-identifier`)